 If, however, the total cost to repair your home was $15,000, including ceiling or roof leaks, you would be responsible for paying the additional $5,000 out of pocket.

-For example, if you have a $1,000 deductible for roof repairs and the total cost to repair your roof is $5,000, you would be responsible for paying the first $1,000, and your insurance would cover the remaining $4,000.
+If you have a $1,000 deductible for roof repairs, for example, and the total cost to repair your roof is $5,000, you would be responsible for paying the first $1,000, and your insurance would cover the remaining $4,000.

-It’s important to check with your homeowner’s insurance agent to see if your policy has a separate deductible for roof repairs and to find out what that amount is.
+It’s essential to check with your homeowner’s insurance agent to see if your policy has a separate deductible for roof repairs and to find out what that amount is.

 If my ceiling is wet, can I still plaster it?

 It is not recommended to plaster a wet ceiling as this can cause the plaster to crack.
-It is best to wait until the ceiling is dry before attempting to plaster it.
+It’s better to wait for the ceiling to dry before plastering it.

 Can my ceiling collapse due to leakage?

-Yes, if the leakage is not fixed, it can cause extensive damage to your ceiling, which may lead to it collapsing.
+Yes, if the leakage is not fixed, it can cause extensive damage to your ceiling, which may also lead to collapsing.

 How long will it take for my ceiling to dry after a leak?